qkzk/fm/development.md

 - Middle click in fuzzy finder display mode moves to the selected element (same as enter)
 - In tree mode, use Ctrl+Space to toggle flag on the children of a directory
 - pasting a file from a GUI file manager or dragon-drop will move the file in current directory.
+- Disable images previewing from arguments or config files

 ##### Bugfixes